In the following section, we answer questions that are frequently

-NDB Cluster 7.3 and later include adapters supporting NoSQL
+NDB Cluster also includes adapters supporting NoSQL applications

-NDB Cluster is also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many NDB Cluster management tasks such as rolling restarts and configuration changes.
-For more information about MySQL Cluster Manager, see MySQL™ Cluster Manager 1.4.8 User Manual.
+NDB Cluster 7.6 and earlier are also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many NDB Cluster management tasks such as rolling restarts and configuration changes.
+Beginning with version 1.4.8, MySQL Cluster Manager also provides experimental support for NDB Cluster 8.0.
+For more information about MySQL Cluster Manager, see MySQL Cluster Manager 1.4.8 User Manual.